SpecFlowOSS/SpecFlow/docs/Guides/DriverPattern.md

 ![Architecture after](../_static/images/DriverPattern_After.png)

 ## Benefits

+With now the methods in a separate class, you get also following benefits

 - easier to read step definitions
 - easy to reuse methods in different step definitions
 - easy to combine multiple steps into a single step

 ## Further Resources

 - <http://leitner.io/2015/11/14/driver-pattern-empowers-your-specflow-step-definitions>